-Just as Jesus suffers and dies so that you and I have the Gospel and will live forever in My eternal kingdom, so also Jesus says to the Eleven, that you will suffer and die (in your ministry) so that all people will have the Gospel and they will know that you are my disciples because you confess the cross and empty grave.
+Just as Jesus suffers and dies so that you and I have the Gospel and will live forever in His eternal kingdom, so also Jesus says to the Eleven, that you will suffer and die (in your ministry) so that all people will have the Gospel and they will know that you are my disciples because you confess the cross and empty grave.

-This is what sets us apart from the other people of this world.
+This is what sets us apart from those who are outside of Christ and His Church.
 No one can look at you and see if you are baptized.
 No one can look into your heart and see if you truly believe in God.
 No one can look at you and see that you are forgiven.
 Jesus tells us that the only way that people can know that we are Christians is what we confess with our mouths and by observing the way that we treat one another.
 John also writes that anyone who says they love God but hate their brother is a liar.